swrlab/swrlab/PRINCIPLES.md

 Progress should be tracked and commented on in issues, even when already discussed in separate chat groups, to enable research and follow-ups in the future (searchability).

 Communication is key for all projects.
-We don’t rely on historical structures (_“This is how things are done around here._”) and instead support constructive feedback, trust, new ideas, and input from others (operational over organizational communication).
+We don’t rely on historical structures (_“This is how things are done around here.”_) and instead support constructive feedback, trust, new ideas, and input from others (operational over organizational communication).

-We share our tools and knowledge with others supporting our values.
-Technical tools that don’t contain sensitive information should be open-sourced.

 ## Services